-Discontinuance or Modification of an Index
+Discontinuance or Modification of the Index

-If the level of an Index is not calculated and published by its Index Source, but is calculated and publicly announced by another independent authoritative person or independent party acceptable to a majority of the Calculation Experts (the "Third Party") appointed as a result of the discontinuance of the calculation of such Index by its Index Source, the remaining Weighted Index Levels of such Index will be determined by reference to the closing level of the Index as so calculated and announced by such Third Party.
+If the level of the Index is not calculated and published by its Index Source, but is calculated and publicly announced by another independent authoritative person or independent party acceptable to a majority of the Calculation Experts (the "Third Party") appointed as a result of the discontinuance of the calculation of the Index by the Index Source, the remaining Starting Levels and Ending Levels of the Index will be determined by reference to the closing level of the Index as so calculated and announced by such Third Party.

-If, prior to the determination of any Weighted Index Level, we determine in good faith that an Index Source or a Third Party materially changes the numerical form of, or the method of calculating, the Index in question or in any other way materially modifies such Index, we will engage Calculation Experts to make such calculations as they may deem appropriate so that the Variable Return due is as near as practicable to that which would have been payable had such change or modification not taken effect.
+If, prior to the determination of any Starting Level or Ending Level, we determine in good faith that the Index Source or the Third Party materially changes the numerical form of, or the method of calculating, the Index or in any other way materially modifies the Index, we will engage Calculation Experts to make such calculations as they may deem appropriate so that the Variable Return due is as near as practicable to that which would have been payable had such change or modification not taken effect.

-If at any time an Index Source or a Third Party ceases calculation and dissemination of an Index, either temporarily or permanently, and does not provide a successor index, we may, at our option, designate another third party equity index to replace such Index, provided that we reasonably determine that the successor index substantially tracks the market performance of the broad local market in which the companies whose shares are represented or included in such Index participate, and subject to appropriate adjustments being made to the terms and provisions of the Notes which the Calculation Experts determine to be necessary or appropriate to preserve the economic value of the Notes as of the effective date of replacement.
+If at any time the Index Source or the Third Party ceases calculation and dissemination of the Index, either temporarily or permanently, and does not provide a successor index, we may, at our option, designate another third party equity index to replace the Index, provided that we reasonably determine that the successor index substantially tracks the market performance of the broad local market in which the companies whose shares are represented or included in the Index participate, and subject to appropriate adjustments being made to the terms and provisions of the Notes which the Calculation Experts determine to be necessary or appropriate to preserve the economic value of the Notes as of the effective date of replacement.
 Otherwise, the Calculation Experts will make such calculations as they may deem appropriate to determine the Variable Return using, to the extent possible, the formula and method of calculating the Index as of the date it was last so calculated.

-Neither we, the Calculation Experts nor any Third Party will be responsible for good faith errors or omissions in calculating or disseminating information regarding an Index, any successor index thereto or replacement index therefor, or for adjustments or calculations by the Calculation Experts or any Third Party in order to arrive at a calculation of a stock average approximating an Index, or the Variable Return, as applicable.
+Neither we, the Calculation Experts nor any Third Party will be responsible for good faith errors or omissions in calculating or disseminating information regarding the Index, any successor index thereto or replacement index therefor, or for adjustments or calculations by the Calculation Experts or any Third Party in order to arrive at a calculation of a stock average approximating the Index, or the Variable Return, as applicable.